Derek Ogbeide

-Derek Ikumalo "Ik" Ogbeide (born March 28, 1997) is a Nigerian-Canadian professional basketball player for the San Diego Clippers of the NBA G League.
+Derek Ikumalo "Ik" Ogbeide (born March 28, 1997) is a Nigerian-Canadian professional basketball player for Reggio Emilia of the Italian Lega Basket Serie A (LBA).
+He played college basketball for the Georgia Bulldogs.

-High School career
+High school career

 Ogbeide played in grade 9 and 10 for Monsignor Percy Johnson Catholic Secondary School in Toronto, Canada.
-Ogbeide played for Pebblebrook High School, at Mableton, Georgiain grade 11 and 12.
+Ogbeide played for Pebblebrook High School, at Mableton, Georgia in grade 11 and 12.
 As a senior, he averaged 14.8 points, 10.2 rebounds, and 4.5 blocks per game; he was named first-team All-State for Class 6A by HoopSeen.com, and second-team by both the Atlanta Journal-Constitution and the Georgia Sports Writers Association.

 College career

 Ogbeide played at University of Georgia from 2015-2019.
 During his first year, he missed the first five games of the season due to a right shoulder injury suffered in practice shortly after the exhibition contest.
 He finished second on the team in rebounding and blocked shots.
 During his sophomore year, he was a starter for 33 of 34 games.
 He ranked number five in the SEC in rebounding (7.6 rebounds per game) as well as number three in stats for SEC games.
-He wrapped up his four year college career ranked among Georgia's all-time leaders in field goal percentage (54.6%) and shot an impressive 55.6 percent from the field in SEC games for the Bulldogs.
+He wrapped up his four -year college career ranked among Georgia's all-time leaders in field goal percentage (54.6%) and shot an impressive 55.6 percent from the field in SEC games for the Bulldogs.